-Tracking JDBC Calls with WebLogic JDBC Spy
+Tracking JDBC Calls with WebLogic JDBC

-WebLogic JDBC Spy is a wrapper that wraps a WebLogic Type 4 JDBC driver.
-It logs detailed information about JDBC calls issued by an application and then passes the calls to the wrapped WebLogic Type 4 JDBC driver.
+WebLogic JDBC Spy is a wrapper that wraps a Oracle Type 4 JDBC driver.
+It logs detailed information about JDBC calls issued by an application and then passes the calls to the wrapped Oracle Type 4 JDBC driver.
 You can use the information in the logs to help troubleshoot problems in your application.
 WebLogic JDBC Spy provides the following advantages:

-- Logging is JDBC 3.0-compliant, including support for the JDBC 2.0 Optional Package.
-WebLogic JDBC Spy also supports logging for supported JDBC 4.0 features. - Logging works with all WebLogic Type 4 JDBC drivers. - Logging is consistent, regardless of which WebLogic Type 4 JDBC driver is used. - All parameters and function results for JDBC calls can be logged. - Logging can be enabled without changing the application, but instead by changing the JDBC data source in your WebLogic Server configuration.
+- Logging is JDBC 4.0-compliant. - Logging works with all Oracle Type 4 JDBC drivers. - Logging is consistent, regardless of which Oracle Type 4 JDBC driver is used. - All parameters and function results for JDBC calls can be logged. - Logging can be enabled without changing the application, but instead by changing the JDBC data source in your WebLogic Server configuration.

 Note: The WebLogic JDBC Spy implements standard JDBC APIs only.
-It does not implement JDBC extensions implemented in other WebLogic Type 4 JDBC drivers.
+It does not implement JDBC extensions implemented in other Oracle Type 4 JDBC drivers.
 If your application uses JDBC extensions, you may see errors when using the WebLogic JDBC Spy.

-D.1 Configuring WebLogic JDBC Data Sources for WebLogic JDBC Spy
+Configuring WebLogic JDBC Data Sources for WebLogic JDBC Spy

 To use WebLogic JDBC Spy with WebLogic Server, you add JDBC Spy attributes to the end of the URL in the JDBC data source configuration.
-Follow these instructions for modifying your data source configuration: